partiql/partiql-spec/psr/README-PSR.md

 - Clarify any ambiguous part of the specification (Only if clarification results in changes to the reference implementation.
 If no changes to the reference implementation are needed then a standard GitHub PR should be submitted.

+#### Notes about PSRs:

-PSRs may be submitted by any party.
+- PSRs may be submitted by any party.
+- The PartiQL steering committee will only need to review the final revision of the PSR and *may* be more involved with some of the PSRs than others.

 ### PSR Process